rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples/index.md

 ## Access other protocols using OAuth 2.0 tokens {#access-other-protocols}

-The following subsections demonstrate how to use access tokens with any messaging protocol and also to access the management rest api.
+The following subsections demonstrate how to use access tokens with any messaging protocol and also to access the management HTTP API.

-### Management REST api {#management-ui}
+### Management HTTP API {#management-ui}

 In this scenario a monitoring agent uses RabbitMQ HTTP API to collect monitoring information.
 Because it is not an end user, or human, you refer to it as a *service account*.